monstagorilla/otdata/docs/dataModels.md

 ## Date and time indications
 Unless otherwise stated, we use the [ISO 8601](https://tools.ietf.org/html/rfc3339#section-5.6) specification for all types of times.

-Use the OpenAPI format `“date-time”` for ISO 8601 "date-time":
+Use the OpenAPI format `date-time` for ISO 8601 "date-time":
 ```json
 "deadline": {
     "type": "string",